 Roman Wall at Coopers Row

-The next piece of the wall can be seen in a hotel courtyard on Coopers Row.
+The next piece of the london wall can be seen in a hotel courtyard on Coopers Row.
 This is close to the station but heading up towards Aldgate.
 It’s another quite substantial piece which even contains windows and a doorway.
 You can even wander through to see the wall from the other side.

 Roman Wall on Vine Street

-The next piece is close by but hard to find.
+The next piece of the London’s Roman wall is close by but hard to find.
 On Vine Street it’s actually in the basement of the offices of Field Fisher Waterhouse LLP.
 A tiny bit can just be glimpsed through a gate to the side of the office.
 However it’s not much so a better plan is to ask on reception whether you can see it.
 If there is someone available you might be lucky but if not they will book you in to see it at a later date.

 This section is slightly surreal.
 Flanked as it is now with a very normal looking office corridor.
 It’s not the sort of place one expects to see a 2000 year section of the old Roman wall of London.

-Following the line of the wall up Bevis Marks.
-Eventually to Bishopsgate home of one of the seven gates of London.
+Following the line of the London wall up Bevis Marks.
+Eventually it leads to Bishopsgate home of one of the seven gates of London.
 However sadly this is an area never really excavated in any great depth.
 A bishops hat marks the spot of the former gate.
 The houses on Camomile Street which back onto the churchyard follow the line of the wall.

 All Hallows Church